Sydney-Informatics-Hub/elfr/README.md

-# elfer: implementing the Evaluative Linguistic Framework for Questionnaires in R
+# elfr: implementing the Evaluative Linguistic Framework for Questionnaires in R

-`elfer` is an R package that implements some of the calculations from the Evaluative Linguistic Framework for Questionnaires (ELF-Q).
+`elfr` is an R package that implements some of the calculations from the Evaluative Linguistic Framework for Questionnaires (ELF-Q).